samarmohan/samarmohan/README.md

 I'm currently working on my portfolio, so check back later.

 I like making cool (but mostly useless) tools for everyone to use.
+Right now, I'm building with TypeScript and Haskell.
 <h5>Languages I use daily</h5>
 <ul>
   <li>TypeScript/JavaScript</li>